Breathing strategies to support wellbeing

 Watch this video as it takes you through a short meditation.

 Breathe in for three seconds, hold your breath for four seconds and finally breathe out for five seconds.

 Watch this video take you through 3-4-5 breathing.

 The breathing method invented by Beata Jencks, a physiological and clinical psychologist, achieves a deep feeling of rest in less than five minutes.

 Watch this video demonstrate the Jenks’ time progression practice.

-Find out more about how mindfulness can support all the family, especially those with increased anxiety and autism.
+Find out more about how mindfulness can support all the family, especially those with increased anxiety.